List of Singaporean patriotic songs

-As for the National Day Ceremony song, My People My Home, it was conducted by Dr Lee Tzu Pheng, it came out in the late 1990s and was reused for National Day Parade 2012, together with Love at First Light which is sung by singer Olivia Ong.

-In 1984, the National Arts Council inaugurated the Sing Singapore Festival, the aim of which was to discover and promote home-grown music and artistes.
+As for the National Day Ceremony song, "My People My Home", it was conducted by Dr Lee Tzu Pheng, it came out in the late 1990s and was reused for National Day Parade 2012, together with "Love at First Light" which is sung by singer Olivia Ong.
+In 1984, the National Arts Council inaugurated the Sing Singapore Festival, with the aim of discovering and promoting home-grown music and artistes.
 According to the Council, it also hoped to nurture a love for music and singing and cultivate a greater sense of togetherness amongst Singaporeans.
 The programme led to the creation of a number of new songs by Singaporean composers, some of which were selected for National Day celebrations.
 These included "Home" (1998) by Dick Lee, "Where I Belong" (2001) by Tanya Chua, and "A Place in My Heart" (2003) by Kevin Quah.
 Local singers such as Taufik Batisah, Kit Chan and Stefanie Sun have performed songs in the Sing Singapore collection.

-Critical reception

-While some of these modern made-to-order patriotic songs have become popular in the country, they have not received universal acclaim.
-They have been criticized as artificial and propagandistic, "National songs foisted on you from above" as opposed to "Singapore Songs arising from grassroots".